rust-windowing/winit/FEATURES.md

 - **Fullscreen toggle**: The windows created by winit can be switched to and from fullscreen after creation.
 - **HiDPI support**: Winit assists developers in appropriately scaling HiDPI content.
-- **Popup windows**: Windows can be created relative to the client area of other windows, and parent windows can be disabled in favor of popup windows.
+- **Popup / modal windows**: Windows can be created relative to the client area of other windows, and parent windows can be disabled in favor of popup windows.
 This feature also guarantees that popup windows get drawn above their owner.